QasimYusofi/MarketPlace/FrontEnd/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Installing Version NEXT JS

+-npx create-next-app@latest
+ Need to install the following packages: create-next-app@16.0.1
+Ok to proceed? (y)

+    √ Would you like to use the recommended Next.js defaults? » No, customize settings √ Would you like to use TypeScript? ...
+No / Yes
+    √ Which linter would you like to use? » ESLint
+    √ Would you like to use React Compiler? ...
+No / Yes √ Would you like to use Tailwind CSS? ...
+No / Yes √ Would you like your code inside a `src/` directory? ...
+No / Yes √ Would you like to use App Router? (recommended) ...
+No / Yes √ Would you like to use Turbopack? (recommended) ...
+No / Yes √ Would you like to customize the import alias (`@/*` by default)? ...
+No / Yes √ What import alias would you like configured? ... @/*